 Keanu Reeves, a big fan of British motorcycles, broke his ankle while riding his bike near his Beverly Hills home back in 1996.
 He was on crutches for months after the crash.
 And, it wasn’t his first bike related accident.
 In 1988, Reeves, who is known as a risk taker, rode his bike on a twisting canyon road with the lights off.
 He crashed but didn’t suffer injury.
 PROOF is very familiar with these canyon roads, especially the ones in Malibu.
 There are always motorcycles on them- we can definitely see the appeal but even in a car during the day these roads can sometimes be pretty intimidating.

 Former Pittsburgh Steelers quarterback Ben Roethlisberger almost died when he was involved in a his motorcycle accident near downtown Pittsburgh back in 2006.
 The Super Bowl champ may be a great playmaker but he wasn’t so smart that day: he was riding without a valid license (he only had a learner’s permit) and he wasn’t wearing a helmet.
-Big Ben took a big risk that day with his life and his career as Freddy Saavedra, leading motorcycle accident attorney makes clear: “Having litigated numerous motorcycle accident cases, I can attest to the importance of wearing protective gear.
-An additional way to protect oneself, often overlooked by the casual rider, is to obtain underinsured and uninsured motorist coverage.
-This helps the rider obtain the maximum compensation in the event of an injury.”
+Big Ben took a big risk that day with his life and his career as Sam Cannon, leading motorcycle accident attorney makes clear: “Every person on a motorbike should wear protective gear such as a helmet, leathers, gloves, etc. Good quality gear can save lives.
+Also, injuries suffered in motorcycle accidents tend to be serious, so riders should protect themselves by making sure they have robust insurance coverage, including underinsured benefits with good limits.
+That way, even if you suffer serious injuries, you will be able to receive the compensation needed to help you recover.”
 Not that money was an issue for Roethlisberger at the time of the accident but perhaps he was smarter about insurance than he was about protective gear.

 In 1990, rocker Billy Idol learned that not all rules can be broken when he crashed his motorcycle into a car after he ran a stop sign in Los Angeles.
 His leg was mangled so badly that it almost had to be amputated.
 A steel rod was put in place and though he had to spend more than six months in bed after the crash, he has been seen riding since that accident.